 In 1962, a gift from the Torrington Area Mental Health Association enabled the hospital to open its psychiatric clinic and subsequently a day treatment program was established so that people could be treated while remaining in their home environment.
 In 1967 an Intensive Cardiac Care Unit was added and by the end of the decade an active volunteer program had completely renovated nursing stations on the third, fourth and fifth floors.
 New emergency and physical rehabilitation departments were funded in large part through community donations and in 1976, the Memorial Building was completely renovated and a new laboratory was opened on the second floor of the main building.

-The transition to ambulatory care has continued over the decades and a 60-000-square-foot Ambulatory Care/Critical Care Complex—a $10 million addition—went up in 1987.
+The transition to ambulatory care has continued over the decades and a 60,000-square-foot Ambulatory Care/Critical Care Complex—a $10 million addition—went up in 1987.
 It was part of a $21 million expansion and modernization project.
 The complex included a five-unit operating suite, a post-anesthesia unit and a 10-bed intensive and coronary care unit.
 On the floor below it a complete outpatient service corridor and admission area was created.

 During the 1990s and into the new millennium, Charlotte Hungerford continued to expand its campus and to build off-site facilities.
 Off campus sites now include the Center for Cancer Care, The Hungerford Sleep Laboratory, the Hungerford Center for cardiac rehabilitation and diabetes care, the Hungerford Emergency and Medical Care Center and the Hungerford Imaging and Mammography Center.
 Also off campus, is the Bridges Extended Day Program, an intensive group treatment program for children ages 6 to 12 with significant behavioral and emotional health needs.
 It, in turn, is part of the hospital’s Center for Youth and Families, a professional mental health service equipped to assist children, adolescents and their families with emotional, behavioral, developmental and family difficulties.

 In October 2007, the hospital dedicated its new front entrance and Auxiliary Garden.
 The new entryway and lobby, built onto the hospital’s existing entrance, includes a wide overhead vehicle canopy to offer protection from the elements when entering or leaving the Hospital.
-The upgraded entrance gives Charlotte a new look and feel as it continues to serve the residents of Northwest Connecticut.